Become a Qualified Health Care Informatics Professional

 - Integrate health care information systems into clinical workflow and care delivery

 - Serve in hospital systems, clinics, technology-driven companies

-Technical Requirements: The Health Care Informatics program has a strong emphasis on use of technology and mobile devices as learning platforms.
+The Health Care Informatics program has a strong emphasis on use of technology and mobile devices as learning platforms.
 The iPad has been selected as the learning platform for use across the HCI program.
 Each student is required to purchase an iPad air, which is in addition to other technology (such as laptop or desk top computer).
 The iPad air is utilized for individual course tests and class assignments.
 Students may purchase an iPad air through the USD bookstore and additional software (iPad apps) are assigned on an individual course basis.
 During program orientation information about use of the iPad and additional software will be discussed.
 Accessories such as keyboards and stylus may be required on an individual course basis.
-Questions regarding program technology may be directed to Jonathan Mack Ph.D.
+For more information about technical requirements click here; questions regarding program technology may be directed to Jonathan Mack Ph.D.
 RN NP, program Coordinator: email@example.com.